Authentica habita

-Authentica habita, or Privilegium Scholasticum, was a document written in 1155 ca. by the Emperor Frederick I Barbarossa.
+Authentica habita, or Privilegium Scholasticum, was a document written in c.
+1155 by the Emperor Frederick I Barbarossa.
 In it, he set out for the first time some of the rules, rights and privileges of students and scholars.
 It is an important precursor to the formation of medieval universities in Europe.

 Scholars from all over Europe had begun to travel to Bologna to study civil and canon law, and newly rediscovered works of Roman law, from the mid-11th century.
 As foreigners there, they found themselves without legal protection.
 A particular difficulty was the practice of the Right of Reprisal, where their property could be seized on foot of debts incurred by their countrymen.

 The document grants several rights and protections to scholars including: